 The unsolicited proposal is the formal means by which research ideas are brought to the attention of the FHWA, submitted in the hope that the Government will contract with the offeror for further research on, or development of, the ideas it contains.
 Because of the breadth of FHWA technological interests and the necessity for providing a foundation for its long-range objectives, the criterion of relevance is interpreted broadly.
-Insight into current and anticipated research needs can be gained by following the progress of related work in various Government publications, attending transportation-related conferences such as those conducted by the Transportation Research Board and the American Association of State Highway Transportation Officials, and exploring the FHWA Internet home page located at http://www.fhwa.dot.gov.
+Insight into current and anticipated research needs can be gained by following the progress of related work in various Government publications, attending transportation-related conferences, and exploring the FHWA Internet home page located at http://www.fhwa.dot.gov.

 Requests for product endorsement or venture capital funds to bring a developed product to market are not considered unsolicited proposals.